happylinze/UAV-SAR/README.md

 # By motion k=6
 python main.py --config ./config/uav_csv1/motion_6.yaml --work-dir <the save path of results>
 ```
-3. The default sample frames for model is 64, we also trained the 32 frames and the 128 frames.The commands as:
+3. The default sample frames for model is 64, we also trained the 32 frames and the 128 frames.
+The commands as:
 ```shell
 cd ./infogcn(FR_Head)